Geffreyvanderbos/_archiveblog/_posts/2023-01-15-obsidian-cms-publish-github-pages-jekyll.md

 1. installed Jekyll on my computer,
 2. opened the `\_POSTS` folder as a Vault in Obsidian.
-3. Use [Templater](https://github.com/SilentVoid13/Templater) to give me a ready to write Markdown file.
+3. Use [Templater](https://github.com/SilentVoid13/Templater) to give me a ready-to-write Markdown file.
 4. Use the [Obsidian Git](https://github.com/denolehov/obsidian-git) plugin to publish the notes to [Github Pages](https://pages.github.com/).

 Below the template I use for posts.
 On creating a new note, it asks for the post title.
 It then renames the file with a Jekyll ready permalink.